SourcePot/datapool/README.md

 Datapool is based on an **object collection** or `oc`, i.e. a collection objects instantiated from PHP-classes in the `../php/` folder.
 The object collection is created by the constructor of class `../php/Root.php` each time the web-application is called.
 `../php/Root.php` provides the collection to all instantiated classes which implement the method `init(array $oc)`.
 Typically the classes have a private property `oc` which is set/updated by the init method of the class.

 The configuration file `../setup/objectList.csv` determines the order of creation of objects.
-Vendor classes can be added to the object collection with the private property `registerVendorClasses` of class `../php/Root.php`.
+With the private property `registerVendorClasses` of class `../php/Root.php` vendor classes can be added to the object collection.
 Otherwise, an instance of a vendor class can be created within the source code when required.

 <img src="./assets/img/objectList.png" alt="Object list file"/>